clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

-From the initial looks of it, the clusters have the following caracteristics:
+From the initial looks of it, the clusters have the following characteristics:
 * 1 - Quick win Developers (36,1%)
 * 2 - Unemployed students (16,7%)
-* 3 - High comitement Developers (36,1%)
+* 3 - High commitment Developers (36,1%)
-* 4 - Accademics / Researchers (11,1%)
+* 4 - Academics / Researchers (11,1%)

 `AffinityPropagation` is a clustering algo that doesn't require a number of clusters as its inputs.
 I'm going to use it for estimating the number of clusters, because maybe I'm missing something some clusters.